tc9993/school-district-analysis/README.md

   </p>
 <br><br>
 <li><b>How does replacing the ninth graders’ math and reading scores affect Thomas High School’s performance relative to the other schools?</b></li>
+Thomas High Schools rank did not change once removing the ninth grade scores (and ninth grade population from the schools population count).
+The 10-12th grades at Thomas still passed both reading and math at a 90% rate, preserving their 2nd place rank among all schools' % Overall Passing.

 <br><br>
 <li><b>How does replacing the ninth-grade scores affect the following:
   <ul>
   <li><b>Math and reading scores by grade</b></li>
+  The ninth grade averages for both reading and math were affected by replacing the Thomas ninth grade scores negatively.
+The average 9th Grade Math Score for the district dropped by .2 points overall, while the average 9th Grade Reading Score dropped by .1 point overall.
+This tell us that the Thomas High School ninth grade scores are above average as a whole.
   <br><br>
   <li><b>Scores by school spending</b></li>